-For the fiscal years ended January 31, 2023, 2022 and 2021, the aggregate of our top five customers accounted for approximately 9%, 8% and 9%, respectively, of our revenue.
+For the fiscal years ended January 31, 2024, 2023 and 2022, the aggregate of our top five customers accounted for approximately 8%, 9% and 8%, respectively, of our revenue.
+During the three months ended January 31, 2024, we experienced the attrition of one of these top five customers.
+We expect that the corresponding absence of revenue from this customer will become more apparent in our quarterly results for the fiscal year ending January 31, 2025.
 We anticipate that sales of our platform to a relatively small number of customers will continue to account for a significant portion of our revenue in future periods.
-If we were to lose any of our significant customers, our revenue could decline and our business and results of operations could be materially and adversely affected.
-These negative effects could be exacerbated by customer consolidation, changes in technologies or solutions used by customers, changes in demand for our features, selection of suppliers other than us, customer bankruptcies or customer departures from their respective industries, pricing competition or deviation from marketing and sales methods away from physical location retailing, any one of which may result in even fewer customers accounting for a high percentage of our revenue and reduced demand from any single significant customer.
+If we were to lose any more of our large customers, our revenue could decline and our business and results of operations could be materially and adversely affected.
+These negative effects could be exacerbated by customer consolidation, changes in technologies or solutions used by customers, changes in demand for our features, selection of suppliers other than us, customer bankruptcies or customer departures from their respective industries, pricing competition or deviation from marketing and sales methods away from physical location retailing, any one of which may result in even fewer customers accounting for a high percentage of our revenue and reduced demand from any single large customer.